 The Coca-Cola Company achieved its water replenishment goal through 248 community water partnership projects launched in collaboration with government, civil society and private sector peers, and focused on safe water access, watershed protection and water for productive use.
 Some of these projects directly benefit the sources of water from which The Coca-Cola Company bottles its drinks or fields where its agricultural ingredients are grown, and others impact local communities and watersheds.

 In most cases, these projects also provide access to sanitation and education, improve local livelihoods, help communities in adapting to climate change, enhance water quality and biodiversity, and more.

-Four programmes with significant contribution to Coca-Cola’s water replenishment activities are our global conservation partnership with WWF, The Coca-Cola Africa Foundation’s Replenish Africa Initiative (RAIN), the company’s Every Drop Matters partnership with UNDP, which in 2014 expanded to New World, and Coca-Cola’s investment in 50 water funds across 12 countries in Africa, Latin America and the Caribbean, with key partners TNC, FEMSA Foundation and the Inter-American Development Bank (IDB).
+Four programmes with significant contribution to The Coca-Cola Company’s water replenishment activities are our global conservation partnership with WWF, The Coca-Cola Africa Foundation’s Replenish Africa Initiative (RAIN), the company’s Every Drop Matters partnership with UNDP, which in 2014 expanded to New World, and The Coca-Cola Company’s investment in 50 water funds across 12 countries in Africa, Latin America and the Caribbean, with key partners TNC, FEMSA Foundation and the Inter-American Development Bank (IDB).
 All of these programs are active and committed through 2020.